Panmoni/localsolana-api/README.md

 ## Contributing
 - Fork, branch, PR—standard Git flow.
 - Keep it clean and test with `curl` or Postman.

+## More Information

+Visit the primary LocalSolana repo for more information: [https://github.com/Panmoni/localsolana](https://github.com/Panmoni/localsolana)

 ## License
 MIT